The New Jump Chaplain and the Sinister Origin of the Skull Helm

 The Skull and the Men Wearing It

-Chaplains.
-Black armour.
-Skull mask.
-Crozius that can stave in a tank with enough swings.
-They’ve been in the game since 2nd edition at minimum, probably earlier in some form.
-What they do has never fundamentally changed: stand near your warriors, recite things, hit something very hard with a mace.
-They’re a fixture.
+Chaplains have been in the game since 2nd edition at minimum, probably earlier in some form.
+Black armour, skull mask, a Crozius that can stave in a tank given enough swings.
+What they do has never fundamentally changed: they stand near your warriors, recite things, and eventually hit something very hard with a mace.

-The skull isn’t primarily there for the enemy.
-Astartes are modified to the point where their relationship with mortality shifts in ways the fluff is honest about — the Sus-an Membrane allows suspended animation, the Ossmodula hardens bone to near-ceramite density, and three centuries of surviving things that should have killed them eventually creates a certain distance from the idea of death as a real possibility.
-The Chaplain’s liturgies before battle include the names of the Chapter’s fallen specifically to interrupt that.
-The death mask is aimed at the Chaplain’s own side, and the recitation of the names of the dead before a battle is one of the oldest rites in the Adeptus Astartes.
+The skull is a tool pointed at the Chaplain’s own warriors.
+Astartes are modified to the point where their relationship with mortality shifts in ways the fluff is honest about.
+The Sus-an Membrane allows suspended animation, the Ossmodula hardens bone to near-ceramite density, and three centuries of surviving things that should have killed them eventually creates a certain distance from the idea of death as a real possibility.
+The Chaplain’s liturgies before battle include the names of the Chapter’s fallen specifically to interrupt that distance, and reciting those names before a battle is one of the oldest rites in the Adeptus Astartes.

-The Blood Angels have the most elaborate funerary dimension of any chapter’s Chaplain tradition — partly Sanguinius’s aesthetic legacy, partly the practical reality of the Black Rage and the Death Company, which gives their Chaplains a specific grim function that other chapters simply don’t have to manage.
-A Blood Angels Chaplain accompanying a Death Company brother through his last engagement, whispering the details of Sanguinius’s death to keep the marine present and functional rather than wholly consumed by the rage, is doing something no other chapter’s Chaplain role involves.
-At Armageddon especially, where Blood Angels kept getting drawn back across the centuries, the Chaplains’ role in managing the Chapter’s psychological wounds was as constant as anything else in the campaign.
+The Blood Angels have the most elaborate funerary dimension of any chapter’s Chaplain tradition: partly Sanguinius’s aesthetic legacy, partly the practical reality of the Black Rage and the Death Company, which gives their Chaplains a specific grim function.
+A Blood Angels Chaplain accompanying a Death Company brother through his last engagement, whispering the details of Sanguinius’s death to keep the marine present and functional rather than wholly consumed by the rage, is a role very specific to that Chapter.
+At Armageddon especially, where Blood Angels kept getting drawn back across the centuries, the Chaplains had a lot of that to manage.

-The Rosarius — the refractor field built into the pendant at a Chaplain’s chest — stops shots that would punch straight through standard power armour.
-It’s there for practical protection, but it also means the Chaplain has to be in the fight.
-A Chaplain who led from the back, reciting prayers at a safe remove, wouldn’t carry any authority with warriors who’ve been doing this for centuries.
-Without the refractor field, the practical theology of leading from the front would end careers extremely fast.
+The Rosarius, the refractor field built into the pendant at a Chaplain’s chest, stops shots that would punch straight through standard power armour.
+It’s there for practical protection, and it also means the Chaplain has to be inside the fight to carry any authority with warriors who’ve been doing this for centuries.
+Without the refractor field, that stance would end careers extremely fast.

-Putting a Chaplain in a jump pack and sending him with Vanguard Veterans into the worst position on the board is just the logical extension of that principle.
-The priests go where the fighting is hardest.
-That’s not new to 11th edition — Chaplains with jump packs have appeared in various forms across multiple editions — but a dedicated, chapter-neutral kit for it has been missing for a long time.
+Putting a Chaplain in a jump pack and sending him with Vanguard Veterans into the worst position on the board is just the logical extension of that.
+That’s not new to 11th edition.
+Chaplains with jump packs have appeared in various forms across multiple editions, but a dedicated, chapter-neutral kit for it has been missing for a long time.

 The Model